divaprotocol/oracles/docs/Tellor.md

 ## getPoolIdsLengthForReporters

-Function to return the lengths of pool ids reported by reporters for the given `_reporters`.
+Function to return the lengths of poolIds reported by reporters for the given `_reporters`.

 ```js
 function getPoolIdsLengthForReporters(